-Former Treasurer Peter Costello, tells Ross the government needs to cut the budget…. right now.
+Former Treasurer Peter Costello, tells Ross the government needs to cut the budget…. right now and how to manage budget differently.

 Ross Greenwood: To start the program this evening, I want to go to somebody who has also been instrumental in our economic debate over a very long period of time.
 And now, as the chairman of the Future Fund really holds in his hands the public servants’ future pensions but also then to take pressure off the federal budget into the future.
 That is the former federal treasurer, Peter Costello who today made himself a landmark speech in regards to banks’ economic strategy and also some of the CEOs of those banks salaries as well.
 Let’s now go to Peter Costello who’s on the line.
 Many thanks for your time, Peter.